The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/8-postgres-models.md

 ```
 {% endcode %}

-Notice step 3 in `login`: the password comparison is a plain `!==` string check.
-It works — but it has a serious security flaw we'll address in lesson 9.
+Notice that `validatePassword` encapsulates the lookup *and* the comparison — the controller never touches the password field directly.
+The comparison itself is still a plain `!==` string check, which works but has a serious security flaw we'll address in lesson 9.

 ### API Routes